VeRNAl: Mining RNA Structures for Fuzzy Base Pairing Network Motifs: Methods

 \subsection{Problem Definition}

 As described above, each RNA 3D structure can be encoded into a multi relational graph.
-Without loss of generality, we consider that the set of all such graphs forms one large disconnected graph $\mathbb{G} = (\mathbb{V}, \mathbb{E})$.
+Without loss of generality, we consider that the set of all such graphs forms one large disconnected directed graph $\mathbb{G} = (\mathbb{V}, \mathbb{E})$ with about 670k nodes.
 We define a motif as a set of subgraphs $\mathcal{M} = \{g_1, g_2,..\}$, drawn from $\mathbb{G}$, such that the following properties hold:

-\begin{enumerate} \item {\it Similar:} Let $s$ be a similarity function on graphs, and $\gamma \in [0,1]$. $ \forall (g_i, g_j) \in \mathcal{M}^2$, $s(g_i, g_j) \geq \gamma$ \item {\it Connected:} $\forall g_i \in \mathcal{M}$. $g_i$ is a connected subgraph. \item {\it Frequent:} the number of subgraphs of $\mathcal{M}$ should be above some user-defined threshold : $| \mathcal{M} | > \delta$ \end{enumerate}
+\begin{enumerate} \item {\it Similar:} Let $s$ be a similarity function on graphs, and $\gamma \in [0,1]$. $ \forall (g_i, g_j) \in \mathcal{M}^2$, $s(g_i, g_j) \geq \gamma$ \item {\it Connected:} $\forall g_i \in \mathcal{M}$, $g_i$ is a connected subgraph. \item {\it Frequent:} the number of subgraphs of $\mathcal{M}$ should be above some user-defined threshold : $| \mathcal{M} | > \delta$ \end{enumerate}

 The motif mining problem is simply to identify all sets of subgraphs (motifs) $\mathcal{M} \in \mathbb{G}$ that fit the above criteria.
 An exact solution to this problem would imply enumerating all subsets (search for subgraphs) of $\mathbb{G}$ and ensuring that these criteria are satisfied (compare graphs).
 In the most general case, both procedures admit exponential time algorithms \cite{Zeng2009ComparingSO}.
 Previous works set $\gamma = 1$, so that the similarity constraint becomes another graph problem, known as the subgraph isomorphism problem ~\cite{reinharz2018mining,djelloul2009algorithmes}.
+This also constrains these methods to rely only on pairwise comparisons and prevents them to detect communities of close but different neighbors.
 Additionally, the search step is often limited by considering only certain substructures (e.g. hairpins, internal loops, etc).
+We can consider two additional properties of motifs: \textit{maximality}, and size.
+A motif is said to be {\it maximal} if adding a node to $g_i$ breaks the other motif constraints.
+We define the size of a motif as the mean number of nodes per graph in $\mathcal{M}$.
+Enforcing these two properties is left as an implementation choice.
+For example \carnaval ~\cite{reinharz2018mining} returns maximal exact subgraphs containing long range interactions with no size constraints.
 Here, we remove search constraints on secondary structure context ~\cite{petrov2013automated,reinharz2018mining}.
 We also allow for non-identity $\gamma$ and call this property {\it fuzziness}.